 The initial review of the DJS Policy RF-701-15 (Elimination and Reporting of Sexual Abuse and Harassment - PREA Juvenile Facility Standards Compliance); DJS Policy RF-703-14 (Supervision and Movement of Youth); DJS Policy RF-713-14 (Direct Care Staffing) required each facility to develop a staffing plan to provide for adequate staffing levels to ensure the safety and custody of residents, account for departmental resident to staff ratios, physical plant, video monitoring, and federal standards.
-Additionally, CHHS Facility Operating Procedures (FOP) both dated 12/9/15 contained information identifying the detention facility shall comply with staffing requirements including exigent circumstances and supervisory staff conducting unannounced rounds during all shifts.
-During the initial documentation review, the detention facility staff-to-youth ratios list of all DJS detention and residential facilities signed on 3/24/16 & 3/2/15 by the Deputy Secretary for Operations identified the detention facility 's staffing ratio as 1:8 during the resident waking hours and 1:16 during resident sleeping hours.
+Additionally, WCC Facility Operating Procedures (FOP) both dated 7/21/15 contained information identifying the detention facility shall comply with staffing requirements including exigent circumstances and supervisory staff conducting unannounced rounds during all shifts.
+During the initial documentation review, the detention facility staff-to-youth ratios list of all DJS detention and residential facilities signed on 3/24/16 & 3/2/15 by the Deputy Secretary for Operations identified the detention facility 's staffing ratio as 1:6 during the resident waking hours and 1:12 during resident sleeping hours, therefore exceeding the standard.
+It was evident during the on-site visit and a review of additional documentation confirmed the staff-to-resident ratio exceeded the requirements of the standard.

-CHHS's staffing plan was developed, implemented and approved on 9/5/15 and their staffing plan's annual review was on 1/12/16.
+WCC's staffing plan was developed, implemented and approved on 8/29/15 and their staffing plan's annual review was on 1/26/16.
 Both staffing plans were found to be in compliance with this standard.
 During the initial documentation review, the detention facility did not report deviations from the staffing plan during the past 12 months.
 Minimum staff ratios are always maintained, the detention facility has a mechanism in place for call outs and staff volunteer to stay over if needed.
-CHHS is a secure detention facility and utilizes constant video and staff monitoring to protect the residents from sexual abuse and harassment.
+WCC is a secure detention facility and utilizes constant video and staff monitoring to protect the residents from sexual abuse and harassment.
 The Superintendent, Assistant Superintendent, or assigned Shift Commanders conduct and document unannounced rounds on all shifts and in all areas of the detention facility to monitor and deter staff sexual abuse and harassment on a daily basis.
-The unannounced rounds had limited documentation in the log books and the shift status reports.
-Documentation, Superintendent and staff interviews confirmed the process takes place in the detention facility, however; the staff did not document in detail the information as requested per the Superintendent.
-Since the initial review and on-site visit, the documentation was received prior to the submission of this report.
-The information was reviewed by this auditor and the detention facility is in full compliance with this standard.
+The unannounced rounds are documented in the log books and shift status reports.
+Staff interviews confirmed the process takes place in the detention facility.